C# Eval Expression How to use LINQ with Dynamic Expression

 LINQ SelectToListDynamic Method

-The LINQ SelectDynamic projects each element of a sequence into a new form and create a List from it.
+The LINQ SelectToListDynamic projects each element of a sequence into a new form and create a List from it.
 You can use a dynamic string expression to select a specific column.

-In this example, we will dynamically select some customer properties, and returns a list.
+In this example, we will dynamically select some product properties, cast our list as queryable (a queryable is required for this method), and returns an anonymous list.

 LINQ SelectManyToListDynamic Method